Rickcau/Semantic-Kernel-101/lessons/lesson-1/README.md

 It allows you to do cool things like call a Weather API to get the current weather, or perform some fancy features using native code, like querying a database or searching an index.

 ## Module 2 - What is needed to build our first App?
-1. Let's start by build a .Net Core Console App in Visual Studio.
+1. Let's start by building a .Net Core Console App in Visual Studio.

 2. Next, let's add the Semantic Kernel Package to the project.